BLUE HORIZON 1261

 "Actually, it took four trucks to get everything," the canine replied with a toothy grin.
 "The others are still back at the guard shack getting inspected per regulations.
 I'm just the first one through!"

 By the time the vehicle was turned around, backed into place and lowered to ground level on thick pylons, the second truck arrived.
-Durant signed for the delivery and started giving instructions to the crew as the first driver directed the second in backing up his vehicle beside the first.
+Durant signed for the delivery and began giving instructions to the crew as the first driver directed the second in backing up his vehicle beside the first.

 By the time that all four trucks were empty and the last of them departed, two and a half hours had passed.
 Durant continued to direct and help everyone secure plasteel webbing over the mountain of cargo to large rings mounted in the floor.
 At just a little over three hours, the Blue Horizon was loaded, the cargo was secure and the bay door was sealed.